Armandelij/IOS-Guide/iOS Data and Networking/Saving Data in iOS/JSON/JSON Decoding.md

 """
 ```

-We can use the same decoder on person2.
-We just need to change the name
+We can use the same decoder on person2, we just need to change the name
+The code below produces an error because the second object (person2) has no partner key value pair and the Person struct indicates that there is a parnter String. to solve this make partner a String optional

 ``` swift
 let person2JSONData = person2JSON.data(using: .utf8)!